RedRidingHood-alias-TheBaneOfNetworks/Crazy_Car/README.md

 WARNING : Don’t use this script for illegal purposes (because it’s not so kind to be naughty)

 install dependencies :
-chmod +× setup.sh
+sudo chmod +× setup.sh && sudo ./setup.sh
-sudo ./setup.sh